Giving Ada a Chance

 A Chance Collision #

-I had heard of Ada before.
-I understood that it came from a pedigree of languages developed for the United States military, and that it still occupied a niche in the development of safety-critical applications, nothing more.
+I'd heard of Ada before.
+I understood that it came from a pedigree of languages developed for the United States military, and that it still occupied a niche in the development of safety-critical applications, but that was about all I knew.
 Curious, I threw the books in my bag and off I went.

 Exceeding My Expectations #

 Admittedly, I had pictured Ada's syntax resembling the uncompromising verbosity and rigid construction of COBOL, or perhaps the Lovecraftian hieroglyphics of APL's various eldritch incarnations.
-Turning the pages, I was pleasantly surprised by modern constructs associated with modern high-level languages such as ranges, slicing, and exception-handling.
-The syntax —Admittedly verbose by modern standards1— seemed deliberately and purposefully constructed to make the language comprehensible at a glance.
+Turning the pages, I was pleasantly surprised to see modern constructs associated with modern high-level languages such as ranges, slicing, and exception-handling.
+The syntax —admittedly verbose by modern standards1— seemed carefully constructed to make the language comprehensible at a glance.

-The fact that Ada was designed with embedded software in mind was of particular interest to me.
-I already had some limited experience with bare-metal development on the x86 and ARM platforms using C and assembly, so the prospect of using higher-level constructs on bare-metal seemed promising to me.
+The fact that Ada was designed with embedded software in mind had me interested.
+I already had some limited experience with bare-metal development on the x86 and ARM platforms using C and assembly, so the prospect of using higher-level constructs on bare-metal had me intrigued.

 Not the Camel You Expected #